lovelyPuppies/synergy-hub/prototypes/_lab/_taste/graphics_rendering_path.md

 🛍️ e.g.

-- **Direct Write to Framebuffer**: CPU writes directly to the framebuffer memory.
+- **GPU Framebuffer**: GPU-managed memory where rendered data is written.
-- **GPU Framebuffer**: GPU-managed memory buffer for rendering output.
+- **CPU Framebuffer**: Framebuffer where CPU-rendered data is written directly.

 ---